Teachers & Staff

 Shawna Tobin, Executive Director

 Shawna is the mother of 4 children in the family that she and her partner have blended and grown for the past 8 years.
 She is an early childhood education director and forever a teacher in her heart.
 Shawna earned a bachelor’s degree in Education and Spanish from Our Lady of the Elms College.
 She has worked in early education centers all over Western Massachusetts for over 20 years.
 Some of her favorite things about her work are the busy sound of classrooms filled with kids and teachers enjoying the day together, and the wisdom of three-year-old logic.
-Shawna believes that care is education, play is the conduit for learning and that teachers in partnership with families are the foundational tenets for a quality early education program.
+Shawna believes that care is education, that play is the conduit for learning, and that teachers in partnership with families are the foundational tenets for a quality early education program.

 -